mesosphere-backup/etcd-mesos/docs/administration.md

     -etcd-bin=/path/to/etcd \
     -zk-framework-persist="zk://zk1:2181,zk2:2181,zk3:2181/etcd-mesos"
 ```

+Important tunables for you to select:
+1. `-cluster-size` should be 3, 5, or (in rare low-write high-read cases) 7.
+More nodes gets you more fault tolerance, better read performance, but worse write performance.
+2. `-auto-reseed` (defaults to true) determines whether etcd-mesos will perform automatic cluster reseeding when a livelock has been going on for a configurable window.
+See the "Mesos Slave" section of the [architecture doc](architecture.md) for a more in-depth description of what reseeding entails.
+The summary is: disable this if you are willing to see higher MTTR so that a human must always decide whether to reseed or not.

 ## Monitoring
 The `etcd-mesos-scheduler` may be monitored by periodically querying the `/stats` endpoint (see HTTP Admin Interface below).
 It is recommended that you periodically collect this in an external time-series database which is monitored by an alerting system.
 Of particular interest are the counters for `failed_servers`, `cluster_livelocks`, `cluster_reseeds`, and `healthy`.
 Healthy should be 1 if true, and 0 if the cluster is currently livelocked.